-1. Move both "Cams" slightly away from their respective switches, (perhaps $\frac{1}{3}$ ") so the motor can move either direction a small amount, so you can check movement direction and action.

-2. When beginning to get familiar with the adjustments, use small adjustments until you become comfortable with the motor's directions, and how far it moves with a certain action.
-Turn the motor on, to Roll the curtain "UP" (If it's rolling direction is wrong, you may have to switch it's motor wires within the junction box closest to the motor.)
-It should stop shortly when it's Cam reaches that directional switch

-3. Turn the motor to Roll the curtain "DOWN" and watch it reach the "Down" limit switch.
+- 1. Move both "Cams" slightly away from their respective switches, so the motor can move either direction a small amount, so you can check movement direction and action. - 2.
+When beginning to get familiar with the adjustments, use small adjustments until you become comfortable with the motor's directions, and how far it moves with a certain action.
+Tum the motor on, to Roll the curtain "UP" (If it's rolling direction is wrong, you may have to switch it's motor wires within the junction box closest to the motor.)
+It should stop shortly when it's Cam reaches the other switch. - 3.
+Turn the motor to Roll the curtain "DOWN" and watch it reach the "Down" limit switch.
 Make careful note of which knob will adjust each direction.
-If it goes too far, you can lessen a direction by propelling the motor in the opposite direction until it's Cam moves away from it's switch, and then readjust that switch.

-4. Now, complete your adjustment of the "UP" direction.
-With the motor switched to "UP" or "Open" you can rotate the up limit switch a little at a time according to your comfort with the limits, and the motor will automatically restart as you move it's "Cam" away from it's respective switch.
+If it goes too far, you can lessen a direction by propelling the motor in the opposite direction until it's Cam moves away from it's switch, and then readjust that switch. - 4.
+Now, complete your adjustment of the "UP" direction.
+With the motor switched to "UP" or "Open" you can rotate the up limit switch a little at a time according to your comfort with the limits, and the motor will automatically restart as you move it's "Cam" away from it's switch.

 WARNING: Motors are powerful.
 Do not run the roll-bar so far that it damages the curtain or top clasp.
 Also observe the wheelset getting close to the Guidepipe attachment and avoid running the wheel-set too high.

-5. Be sure to create a "Drip Loop" in the motor's cord so that water running down the motor's cable will drip off the cord rather than following the cord inside the motor, before it reverses back up.
-Plastic wire ties are included to assist in controlling the cord during the motor's movement.

-6. Be sure to tighten the Lock Screws on each Adjustment Knob when your adjustments are complete.
-Note: See instructions for the LSARL-LVM-RP that must be used in conjunction with a rack and pinion vent.
+- 5. Be sure to create a "Drip Loop" in the motor's cord so that water running down the motor's cable will drip off the cord rather than to follow the cord and try to get inside the motor's Strain Relief Clamp.
+If the Strain Relief Clamp is at the top of the motor, run the cord down between the motor and the clear plastic limit switch cover and then reverse back up to create a drip loop.
+Plastic wire ties are included to assist in controlling the cord during the motor's movement. - 6.
+Be sure to tighten the Lock Screws on each Adjustment Knob when your adjustments are complete.